Yandex Cloud

 ENTRYPOINT ["/pg-version.sh"]

-2. Put the pg-version.sh script in the same working directory.
+2. Place the pg-version.sh script in the same working directory.
 The script connects to the database and requests the PostgreSQL version.
-The connection string in the script depends on whether there is public access to the cluster hosts:
+The connection string in the script depends on whether public access to the cluster hosts is enabled:

 Without public access